matteocrippa/awesome-swift/README.md

 ## Guides
-*An awesome list of swift related guides*
+*An awesome list of swift related guides.*

+* [Apple eBook](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11) - Official Apple eBook for swift beginners.
 * [SwiftGuide CN](https://github.com/ipader/SwiftGuide) - A chinese written guide for swift.
 * [SwiftInFlux](https://github.com/ksm/SwiftInFlux) - A well explained list of feature in flux for swift

 ## Libs
-*Here you can find a list of snippets and libs for your swift projects*
+*Here you can find a list of snippets and libs for your swift projects.*

 ### Colors